Storing data in Webflow Cloud

 2

-In the environment dashboard, click the Bindings tab to view all storage resources for the selected environment.
-Each binding shows its name, type, and creation date.
+In the environment dashboard, click the Storage tab to view all storage resources for the selected environment.
+Each storage binding shows its name, type, and creation date.

 3